frederic-perez/AmE-dictionary/data/dictionary.md

 __flutist__
 __flutter__ _v_ :seven: (fluttered, flutters, fluttering) __1__ To wave or flap rapidly in an irregular manner: _curtains that fluttered in the breeze._ __2a__ To fly by a quick light flapping of the wings. __b__ To flap the wings without flying. __3__ To move or fall in a manner suggestive of tremulous flight: _"Her arms rose, fell, and fluttered with the rhythm of the song"_ (Evelyn Waugh). _One hand fluttering under the water._ _Two pieces of paper fluttered to the floor._ __4__ To vibrate or beat rapidly or erratically: _My heart fluttered wildly._ __5__ To move quickly in a nervous, restless, or excited fashion; flit.
 __fluttering__ _n_
+__fly in the ointment__ A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._
 __fly on the wall__
 __fly-by-night__
 __flyboard__